Keely Brown (goaltender): Keely glove

 Apart from her achievements on the ice, Brown also worked to improve ringette goaltending equipment.
 She found that available equipment did not provide adequate protection or grip for ringette goaltenders.
 Brown collaborated with a company called McKenney to develop a new ringette goalie trapper, known colloquially as "the Keely glove", that addressed these issues.
 The Keely glove was a significant advancement in ringette goaltending equipment, is still used by many athletes today, and has been developed for both senior and junior goalies.
 In 2021, a custom Keely glove was created for Callie Bizuk, a one-armed ringette goalie from Alberta.

 Ringette goalie school

 Keely Brown, along with Heather Konkin, established their own company called 5-Count Ringette Goalie Instruction.
 The company had a team of 25 skilled instructors who provided top-tier goalie training for ringette players all over Canada.
 The company's range of services encompassed goalie camps, clinics, and ice times, which were held from British Columbia to Prince Edward Island.
 Their main aim was to offer exceptional training to ringette goalies of all ages and abilities.
 Additionally, Brown authored a book titled "The Complete Guide to Ringette Goaltending."

+Previously, a "5-Count Ringette Goalie Award" awarded up to two $250 each year to enrolled athletes who were actively playing as goalkeepers.
+The money was to be utilised for a one-of-a-kind opportunity that would help them as a goaltender, their team, and/or in ringette in general.
+The rewards were made possible by the generosity of Keely Brown, Heather Konkin, and the programme they co-founded, 5-Count Ringette Goalie Instruction.

+Ringette Canada Hall of Fame

+In 2014, Brown was inducted into the Ringette Canada Hall of Fame.

+Alberta Sports Hall of Fame and Museum

+In 2018, Brown was inducted into the Alberta Sports Hall of Fame and Museum.